Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Nuggets vs. Heat: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Miami Heat are 8.5-point underdogs heading into Game 2 of the NBA Finals against the Denver Nuggets at Ball Arena on Sunday, starting at 8:00 PM ET on ABC.
-The Nuggets hold a 1-0 series lead.
-The matchup has an over/under of 215.5 points.
+The Denver Nuggets are 2.5-point favorites heading into Game 3 of the NBA Finals against the Miami Heat at FTX Arena on Wednesday, starting at 8:30 PM ET on ABC.
+The series is tied 1-1.
+The over/under is set at 214.5 in the matchup.

 Nuggets vs. Heat Odds & Info